AKurmazov/surpriseme_test/README.md

 # Populating DB with the testing data
 1. Using the admin page, create several users
-2. Active the django shell
+2. Activate the django shell
 ```
 $ python manage.py shell
 ```